Adonis Creed: Personality

 Donnie is torn between trying to preserve his father's legacy and build his own.
 A.O.
-Scott of The New York Times wrote that, "Donnie is a complex character with a complex fate.
+Scott of The New York Times wrote that, Donnie is "a complex character with a complex fate.
 He is at once a rich kid and a street kid, the proud carrier of an illustrious heritage and an invisible man.
 His relationship with Rocky is complicated, too.
 The older fighter is a mentor and a father figure, to be sure, but he also needs someone to take care of him, especially when illness adds a melodramatic twist to the plot.
-Donnie has been described as "arrogant",.
-Although Donnie' circumstances change after he is adopted by Mary Anne Creed, his late father's widow, he retains his fiery personality.
-Short-tempered and impulsive, but good-natured, it is Donnie' tenacity that convinces Rocky to train him.
-Michael O' Sullivan of The Washington Post analyzed that Donnie' "struggles with his temper" are "a coping mechanism that helps him deal with the fear of not living up to the name Creed."
+Donnie has been described as "arrogant".
+Although Donnie's circumstances change after he is adopted by Mary Anne Creed, his late father's widow, he retains his fiery personality.
+Short-tempered and impulsive, but good-natured, it is Donnie's tenacity that convinces Rocky to train him.
+Michael O' Sullivan of The Washington Post analyzed that Donnie's "struggles with his temper" are "a coping mechanism that helps him deal with the fear of not living up to the name Creed."

 Jordan states of Donnie, "My character is living in the shadow of his dad, who is arguably the greatest fighter that ever lived, and he really has to embrace that to move forward.
 I could understand wanting to have your own legacy and trying to find your own lane".
-Donnie' hubris initially causes him to refuse to embrace the name Creed, instead using his mother's surname, Johnson.
+Donnie's hubris initially causes him to refuse to embrace the name Creed, instead using his mother's surname, Johnson.
 Only with his girlfriend Bianca's encouragement does Donnie eventually come to accept the name.
 When Donnie meets Rocky and reveals to him that he is Apollo's son and that he wants the elder former boxer to train him, Rocky questions, "Why would you pick a fighter's life when you don't need to?"
 He immediately notes that Donnie is well-educated and comes from a wealthy background, which contrasts Rocky's own upbringing.
 However, Rocky sees in Donnie the drive and determination in himself and Apollo when he was younger, and concedes in training him.
-After Rocky is diagnosed with non-Hodgkin's lymphoma, it is Donnie who motivates him and teaches him to fight again: "Donnie is there to push [Rocky] the same way Rocky pushes him in the gym and in the ring."
+After Rocky is diagnosed with non-Hodgkin's lymphoma, it is Donnie who motivates him and teaches him to fight again: "[Donnie] is there to push [Rocky] the same way Rocky pushes him in the gym and in the ring."
 Donnie pays tribute to Rocky, his father, and his country by wearing the classic American flag shorts in his debut professional match that Apollo and Balboa sported in their bouts against Ivan Drago.
 However, Donnie' shorts have the name Johnson on the back and Creed on the front, symbolizing that he can both preserve his father's legacy and still make his own.